Patrick Wolff

-Patrick Gideon Wolff (born February 15, 1968) is an American chess Grandmaster.
-He is the son of philosopher Robert Paul Wolff and brother of law professor Tobias Barrington Wolff.
+Patrick Gideon Wolff (born February 15, 1968) is an American chess Grandmaster and politician.
+He is the son of philosopher Robert Paul Wolff and historian Cynthia Griffin Wolff and brother of law professor Tobias Barrington Wolff.
 Wolff won the United States Chess Championship in 1992 and 1995.

 Chess career

 In addition to his two United States championships (1992 and 1995), Wolff also had a distinguished scholastic chess career, winning the 1983 National High School Championship and the 1987 U.S. Junior Championship.